TEI-Boilerplate/TEI-Boilerplate/README.md

 # Browser Compatibility

 TEI Boilerplate requires a robust, modern browser to do its work.
-It is compatible with current versions of Firefox, Chrome, Safari, and Internet Explorer.
+It is compatible with current versions of Firefox, Chrome, Safari, and Edge.

 *Note:* For security reasons, some browsers (e.g., Chrome) will not process the XSLT transformation when the TEI document is opened from the local file system.
 Chrome does work fine when the TEI files are delivered through a Web server, including `localhost`.